krkd/pytest-cov-threshold/README.rst

     :target: https://ci.appveyor.com/project/krkd/pytest-cov-threshold/branch/master
     :alt: See Build Status on AppVeyor

-Allows to define coverage tthreshold for a module/packet
+Allows to define coverage threshold for a module/packet

 ----